sakizuki/asm-net/README.md

 This is a python implementation of [ASM-Net: Category-level Pose and Shape Estimation Using Parametric Deformation](https://sites.google.com/view/srs-lab/asm-net), a BMVC 2021 paper.

 This repository includes:
-- Test code of ASM-Net on NOCS-Real2019 dataset
+- Test code of ASM-Net on NOCS REAL275 dataset
 - Download link of the pretrained weights
 - Active Shape Models for point cloud